Rolls-Royce Meteorite: Applications

-The Meteorite is principally remembered for powering earlier versions of the Thornycroft Antar.
+The Meteorite is principally remembered for powering early versions of the Thornycroft Antar.
 The prototype Antar produced in 1949, and the first production Antars produced from 1950, were built for operation in the Middle East by the Iraq Petroleum Company.
 These trucks were powered by the Meteorite Mk 101 diesel which produced 250 bhp at 2,000 rpm.
 In testing conducted in 1950 at Bagshot Heath, the engine was said to perform extremely well.
 In practice, when operated by native Syrian drivers who were said to be without any mechanical knowledge and merciless in their operation of the trucks, the engines soon suffered from poor reliability.
 After Rover compiled a report that detailed serious neglect of the engines, including being driven too fast and sometimes being operated without any oil or coolant, a rigorous maintenance schedule was introduced and reliability was restored.

 The first version of the Antar operated by the British Army, the Antar Mk 1 (designated FV12001), was a tank transporter powered by the twin-carburettor Mk 204 petrol Meteorite.
 Designed to operate on 68/70 octane petrol, the Mk 204 produced 260 bhp at 2000 rpm and 860 ft.lbf of torque at 1200 rpm.
 Fuel economy of the Mk 204 Meteorite powering a fully loaded Antar Mk 1 was as little as 1 mpgimp.
 The Meteorite Mk 204 also powered the Antar Mk 2 (designated FV12002/FV12003), but it was replaced in the Antar Mk 3 from 1961 by a Rolls-Royce 16.2 L IL8 cylinder supercharged diesel engine which offered improved economy and performance.

 The Valiant II assault tank was to be powered by a petrol Meteorite of between 400 and 500 hp.

 In 1947–1948 a powerful land clearing bulldozer was developed at the Fighting Vehicles Proving Establishment for the Tanganyika groundnut scheme.
 It utilised Centurion tank automotive components and was powered by a Meteorite engine.

 The single Leyland FV1000 'Brontosaurus' heavy tank transporter prototype produced in 1951 was powered by a 498 bhp petrol Rover Meteorite Mk 202A.

 The two Leyland FV1200 series FV1201 heavy artillery tractor prototypes produced in 1953 were each powered by 510 bhp petrol Rover Meteorite.